-Roundabouts or Traffic Circles were implemented to encourage the free flow of traffic through major intersections throughout the island.
-As Roundabouts are an integral part of the transportation system in Barbados, it is important to understand how to use them safely.
+Barbados implemented roundabouts or Traffic Circles to encourage the free flow of traffic through major intersections throughout the island.
+As Roundabouts are an integral part of the transportation system in Barbados, it is essential to understand how to use them safely.

 What side do I drive on?

-Firstly, please note that as a former British colony, driving in Barbados is based on the British system – that is to say ‘PLEASE drive on the left!’
+Firstly, as a former British colony, driving in Barbados is based on the British system – ‘PLEASE drive on the left!’
 The steering wheel of most vehicles is positioned on the right-hand side of the car.

 How many lanes?

 Roundabouts in Barbados have two lanes:

 (1) The Outside Lane (leftmost lane): is used by those vehicles wishing to exit at the first left exit road.

 (2) The Inside Lane: is employed by those vehicles wanting to exit at the second or third exit road.

-Please note some drivers also use the outside lane to access the second exit (jam-busting), while this is not a recommended practice, it is important to exercise caution when using roundabouts.
+Please note some drivers also use the outside lane to access the second exit (jam-busting).
+While this is not a recommended practice, it is essential to exercise caution when using roundabouts.

 The flow of Traffic and Navigating Roundabouts

 All vehicles flow around roundabouts in a clockwise direction.
 Upon approaching a roundabout – SLOW DOWN!
 Look right and wait for a break in traffic before merging with the oncoming vehicles.
-Leave the circle by using your indicator and turn left onto the road of your choice.
+Leave the circle using your indicator and turn left onto the road of your choice.

 Upon leaving the airport, you may travel along the ABC Highway.
 ABC represents the following noted Barbadian Prime Ministers in Barbadian history:

 — Sir Hugh Gordon Sylvester Cummings

 There are approximately 13 roundabouts on the ABC Highway, but the island’s traffic system includes others.
-Please feel free to browse those listed below for detail information and photos.
+Please feel free to browse those listed below for detailed information and photos.